Skip to main content

 And it’s a mixed bag.

-I decided to spend some time focusing on building up the blog and the newsletter instead of jumping into creating another fully-fledge product, which seems to have worked.
+I decided to spend some time focusing on building up the blog and the newsletter instead of jumping into creating another fully-fledged product, which seems to have worked.
 Sort of.
 Newsletter subscribers have almost doubled, which is great.
 RSS feed followers, however, are about the same.

 Things that can be measured can be managed, as the saying goes, but the interesting part is trying to assess what can’t be measured.